Authorize external services in your Office Add-in

 - Authorization Code flow: Communication is server-to-server between your add-in's web application and the online service.
 So, it is implemented with server-side code.

 The purpose of an OAuth flow is to secure the identity and authorization of the application.
 In the Authorization Code flow, you're provided a client secret that needs to be kept hidden.
-A Single Page Application (SPA) has no way to protect the secret, so we recommend that you use the Implicit flow in SPAs.
+An application that has no server-side backend, such as an SPA, has no way to protect the secret, so we recommend that you use the Implicit flow in SPAs.

 You also have the option of using a middleman service to perform authorization and pass the access token to your add-in.
 For details about this scenario, see the Middleman services section later in this article.

 The best way to find out if an online service supports the Implicit flow is to consult the service's documentation.

 For information about libraries that support the Implicit flow, see the Libraries section later in this article.

 Using the Authorization Code flow in Office Add-ins

 Many libraries are available for implementing the Authorization Code flow in various languages and frameworks.
 For more information about some of these libraries, see the Libraries section later in this article.

 Libraries are available for many languages and platforms, for both the Implicit flow and the Authorization Code flow.
 Some libraries are general purpose, while others are for specific online services.